ESG performance in the Medtech sector: How industry leaders are shaping sustainability in 2023

 Several companies are investing in green technologies to reduce their operational energy consumption.
 For example, Smith & Nephew aims for carbon neutrality for Scope 1 and Scope 2 emissions by 2040, demonstrating a comprehensive approach to sustainability.

-Scope 3 emissions, often the largest share of a company's carbon footprint, are a focal point for many companies.
-Johnson & Johnson reported significant Scope 3 emissions for 2022, illustrating the scale of indirect emissions in their value chain.
+Scope 3 emissions, often the largest portion of a company’s carbon footprint, are a focal point for many firms.
+Johnson & Johnson reported significant Scope 3 emissions for 2022, illustrating the magnitude of indirect emissions in their value chain.

 What ESG initiatives are leading Medtech companies implementing?